 In the past, if you wanted a 40-year term life insurance policy and a 20-year term, you would need to buy two policies.

-Now you have the ability to buy one policy with multiple term lengths.
+Now you can buy one policy with multiple term lengths.

-Not only will it save you a few bucks over having two policies, but it’s also more convenient than having to track multiple policies.
+It will save you a few bucks over having two policies, but it’s also more convenient than tracking multiple policies.

 Waiver of Premium Rider

-If you become totally disabled, the waiver of premium rider will waive premiums during the disability.
+If you become disabled, the waiver of premium rider will waive premiums during the disability.

-There is an additional cost for this rider, and benefits typically start after a 6 month waiting period.
+This rider has an additional cost, and benefits typically start after a six-month waiting period.

 Overloan Protection Rider

 Overloan protection riders prevent policies with outstanding loans from lapsing.